listenchatremix/listenchatremix.github.io/index.md

 </style>

-## Sound Mixture Compositions
+### Sound Mixture Compositions

-Only the "2 Speech + 2 Audio (VGGSound)" compositions are used for training.
-Other compositions are all zero-shot.
+Only the “2 Speech + 2 Audio (VGGSound)” composition is used for training.
+All other compositions all zero-shot.

 <a name="2s2a"></a>
 <details class="accordion">